yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/alink/getfiledef-method.md

 ## <a name="parameters"></a>Parametreler
  `AssemblyID`
- Derlemenin KIMLIĞI.
+ ID of the assembly.

  `TargetFile`
- AddFile yönteminden veya AddImport yönteminden alınan eklenen dosyanın belirteci.
+ Token of the added file as retrieved from AddFile Method or AddImport Method.

  `pScope`
- FileDef belirtecini alır.
+ Receives the FileDef token.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK döndürür.
+ Returns S_OK if the method succeeds.

 ## <a name="requirements"></a>Gereksinimler
- ALink. h gerektirir
+ Requires alink.h

 ## <a name="see-also"></a>Ayrıca bkz.